 - Reticulate venation is primitive than parallel venation.

 - Paracytic stomata is primitive than the other types.

-- Long and slender sieve elements with very obliquc end walls where the sieve areas scattered along the longitudinal wall with groups of minute pures are primitive.
+- Long and slender sieve elements with very oblique end walls where the sieve areas scattered along the longitudinal wall with groups of minute pores are primitive.
 Whereas, the phloem with short sieve tube elements where end walls having a single transverse sieve plate with large openings is a derived condition.

 - The area and activity of cambium and also the length of fusiform initial is more in primitive form which gradually becomes reduced in advanced one.

 - Plants with vascular bundles arranged in a ring are primitive rather than scattered vascular bundle as found in monocots.